Exposure Therapy for HOCD?

 However, today an emerging impetus for HOCD is chronic overstimulation, which leaves the brain less responsive to everyday pleasures and thus desperate for sensation.
 Highspeed pornography makes chronic overconsumption easy.
 Compared with erotica of the past it's so stimulating that, in some users, it produces addiction-related brain changes.
 No wonder.
 Quite apart from nonstop sexual titillation, today's Internet porn activates the brain's reward system for all evolutionarily salient stimuli, augmenting memory formation (wiring):

-- Strong emotions, such as surprise, fear, disgust,
+- Strong emotions, such as surprise, fear, disgust, anxiety,

 - Seeking and searching, and